-Morning Procedure
+Arrival Procedure

-Middle school students are expected to walk directly to the north door 8 entrance when they arrive on campus after 8:15 a.m.
-High school students are expected to walk directly to the north door 8 entrance when they arrive on campus after 8:30 a.m.
+High school students are expected to walk directly to the north door 8 entrance when they arrive on campus at or after 8:30 a.m.

 At no time should students be congregating on campus in a location other than the Student Support Program's designated waiting area.
-If students arrive earlier than their assigned attendance time, they will be asked to wait off of campus.
+If students arrive earlier than their assigned attendance time, they are not allowed to loiter on campus before the school day and will be asked to wait off of campus.

-For the safety of all students and visitors, students are to be dropped off using the car line on the north side of the building.
-Parents and guardians are not to park in the parking lot and have their student cross the parking lot and traffic to enter the building through door 8.
+For the safety of all students and visitors, students are to be dropped off using the bus lane on the north side of the building.
+Parents/guardians are not to park in the parking lot and have their student cross the parking lot and traffic to enter the building through door 8.

-Afternoon Procedure
+Dismissal Procedure

-Middle school students will be dismissed at 2:05 p.m. everyday and at 1:05 p.m. on PLC days.
-High school students will be dismissed at 2:00 p.m. everyday and at 1:00 on PLC days.
+High school students will be dismissed at 2:00 p.m. everyday and at 1:00 p.m. on PLC days.
 For safety and supervision reasons, students are not to be on campus after 2:15 p.m. everyday and off campus by 1:15 p.m. on PLC days.
+Students are not allowed to loiter on campus after the school day and will be asked to wait off of campus for transportation.

-For the safety of all students and visitors, students are to be picked up using the car line on the north side of the building.
-Parents and guardians are not to park in the parking lot and have their student cross traffic and the parking lot to enter the vehicle.
+For the safety of all students and visitors, students are to be picked up using the bus lane on the north side of the building.
+Parents/guardians are not to park in the parking lot and have their student cross traffic and the parking lot to enter the vehicle.